 - Foot #1

 Q. What will servicing my machine cost?

-A. For regular domestic machines, a yearly clean/oil/adjust (COA) service will cost $85.
+A. For regular domestic machines, a yearly clean/oil/adjust (COA) service will cost $85, plus parts if any.

-If your machine also embroiders and you want your separate embroidery module checked and cleaned as well, the cost will be $125 instead.
+If your machine also embroiders and you want your separate embroidery module checked and cleaned as well, the cost will be an additional $40.

 Actual repair visits when things go wrong or break are $60/hr plus any parts needed.

 On-site appointments in your home can be scheduled as well.
 Cost is .57/mile round trip and $60/hr from time of leaving shop to returning to shop.

 Q. How long will my machine be at The Cotton Cupboard for service?